When bear viewing in Alaska, how do you tell the difference between a grizzly bear and a brown bear? Or are they synonymous?

 Polar bears and brown bears actually evolved from a common ancestor and are still closely related.
 Their white color is a result of the remote arctic environment and they inhabit the northern hemisphere, nearly always in association with sea ice.
 Due to their remote habitat, Polar bear are not frequently seen by visitors to Alaska.

-Ask us about planning a trip to experience them all first-hand!
+Ask us about planning a bear viewing trip to experience these amazing creatures up close and personally yourself!